 Communicating everywhere means communicating at home as well as at school.
 Whilst the Core Word Classroom may sound teacher/student/school focused, we encourage anyone who is supporting a person using AAC to join our classroom.
 There is learning for everyone!
 The resources can really be applied to most environments and be used by all.

 So what will you find in AssistiveWare’s Core Word Classroom?

 - Core Word Planners: These are specific guides that help teams plan for the core words to teach and model in everyday and routine activities.
 Download Core Word Planner example (PDF)

-- Core Word Modeling Guides: These are one page guides to support the team to model core words to match the language levels of students.
+- Core Word Modeling Guides: These are one page guides to support the team to model core words to match the language levels of AAC learners.
 Download Core Word Modeling Guide example (PDF)

 - Core Word of the Week Planners: These support the team to teach and model a specific core word throughout the day, across all activities.
 Download Core Word of the Week Planner example (PDF)